 If you choose to go to an individual to purchase a horse please have a pre-purchase exam done by a vet.
 Know what you are getting beforehand.
 You are always welcome to have one done on a horse that you choose to adopt here also.
 We provide as much information as we have on the horses here.

 You must submit an application so it can be processed and it must be approved and contract signed before a horse can be considered "adopted".
 Please allow 2-7 days for this to be completed.
 We do not "sell" horses so the process takes time to complete.
 We do NOT hold horses.
-The first application put in is first in line and if approved gets the horse.
-If denied we will move to the next one.
-If you are seriously interested in a horse then please put in the application to be first in line and you can pay the adoption fee--to be held pending approval.
-If you are not approved the fee will be returned.
+We will go through the applications to determine the best home for the horse.
+If you are seriously interested in a horse then please put in the application to be considered.
 If you submit an application and we do not hear from you for 3 days then we will consider your interest non-valid.
 We will move on the the next person interested in the horse.

 Our Adoption process is an application, you can fill it out and submit it to us.
 Just because you submit an application is not a guaranteed approval.
 We have many factors including researching or doing background checks when needed to make sure that the horses that we have cared for go into qualified homes.
 If you are approved for adoption then there is a contract that you are required to sign.
 We ask that you read the contract before beginning this process.
 We have a STRICT NO breeding clause.
 There are many horses out there that need homes that breeding more is not necessary.
 We also require that if you no longer can care for or want the horse that it MUST return to the facility.
 This is to prohibit them from going into another abusive, neglectful situation OR going to an auction/slaughter.
 Please understand this and also that we require the ability to do site checks on the horse/s.
 This is to verify that they are being cared for and to stay in touch, bringing a support system when needed to the adopter.
 If you have questions, concerns or issues with the horse after adopting we would like to be available to help assist.